Giga-Green Giga-Green

 We are excellent at keeping secrets at Giga-Green, but that doesn’t mean our process is!
 In fact, it’s not our process at all!

 When contracting with the Federal Government, you want to follow their methods and practices.
 That is why we adopted their methodology via the National Institute of Standards and Technology (NIST) Special Publication 800-series.
-No matter where you are at within your cybersecurity maturity, you can plug into the processes outline within their documentation.
+No matter where you are within your cybersecurity maturity, you can plug into the processes outlined within their documentation.

 The entire NIST 800 Special Publication series can be found here: https://pages.nist.gov/NIST-Tech-Pubs/SP800.html